JakeDern/otel-arrow/docs/otap_basics.md

 ## OTAP Clients

-This section is going to walk through a client request end to end
+This section is going to walk through from start to finish what a client needs to do to establish a request.

 ## OTAP Servers

+This section is going to walk through from start to finish how a server will process those requests from a client.